 The cost for the archaeological excavation of the car park is c.£55k which seems to be a remarkably small outlay to enable Reading to tell its royal story.
 The cost for the excavation in Leicester was £35k.
-Channel 4 and Darlow Smithson Productions have agreed £10k in funding towards the archaeological phase of the investigations for the Hidden Abbey Project in Reading (see 19 August 2019 below).
+Channel 4 has agreed £10k in funding towards the archaeological phase of the investigations for the Hidden Abbey Project in Reading (see 19 August 2019 below).

 Author and historian, Earl Spencer, has confirmed that crowdfunding can finance excavations to recover King Henry's remains.
 The earl is a distant relative of the Norman monarch (see 12 September 2020 below).

 There are a number of reasons why St James Church has been proposed by HAP for any potential reburial (if the king’s grave is found to be desecrated, as above).
 Firstly, it’s important to remember that Henry chose to be buried in this location and built the abbey as his mausoleum.
 St James is only a few feet from the car park and abbey church site (please see image above), and if it is decided that the Norman king should receive some form of tomb monument there is space for this within St James.
 St James Church is also of the king’s faith.